rohitsinghlab/raygun/README.md

 target sequence or a set of related sequences.~~

 **Update**
-Unlike Version 1, the latest model does not require finetuning.
+Unlike Version 1, the latest model only requires finetuning on rare cases where the sequence identity of the pretrained v0.2 model is < 0.90 (in contrast, the median sequence identity observed on all of Swissprot Human and Mouse sequences were ~0.96)

 `raygun-sample-single` accepts a FASTA file with only one sequence record (if more than one records provided, it only takes the first entry).
 The program can be invoked the following way: